The Artist wins big at London Critics' Circle awards

 LONDON French black-and-white silent movie "The Artist" scooped three big prizes at the London Film Critics' Circle Awards on Thursday -- best film, best director and best actor.

-The honors added to growing momentum for the sentimental throwback to the "pre-talkie" Hollywood era after it won three Golden Globes and was the most-nominated movie for Britain's BAFTA awards.
+The honours added to growing momentum for the sentimental throwback to the "pre-talkie" Hollywood era after it won three Golden Globes and was the most-nominated movie for Britain's BAFTA awards.

-It is widely expected to be among the frontrunners for major honors at the Oscars when nominations are announced on Tuesday.
+It is widely expected to be among the frontrunners for major honours at the Oscars when nominations are announced on Tuesday.

 Lead actor Jean Dujardin and director Michel Hazanavicius were both in London to receive their awards.